mikeizbicki/cmc-csci145-math166/topic02_LearningFromData_LearningProblem/README.md

 1. I am open to offering extra exam-prep office hours tomorrow (Tuesday) from 11am-12pm.

-    For me to do this, I need a github issue posted asking for it and at least 3 other students replaying that they will attend.
+    For me to do this, I need a github issue posted asking for it and at least 3 other students replying that they will attend.

 1. Don't forget to practice on the whiteboad!